-As the summer months approach, we’re getting ready to welcome you aboard.
-Our operations will be different this season and we’re building a locally-focused experience that you can enjoy with confidence.
-We’ve proudly served our community for over 35 years, and we plan to continue doing so: with a new way forward that brings our community together.
+As the summer months approach we’re getting ready to welcome you aboard, although, this year our operations will be different.
+We’re currently developing a locally-focused experience for you to enjoy this season.
+We’ve proudly served our community for over 35 years, and we plan to continue doing so: with new experiences that celebrate our local community, city and waterfront.

 We’ll let you know how soon.
-Sign up to stay informed: Sign up for News
+Join our email list to find out: Sign up for News

 At Kingston 1000 Islands Cruises we are first and foremost committed to the safety and wellbeing of our guests and crew.
 In response to the coronavirus causing the COVID-19 respiratory illness, we have made changes to our operations and will be revising our plans going forward, guided by the best advice of public health experts.